About the Prize

 History, Sociology, Economics, Political Science, Law, and Anthropology.

-*Nominations for the History and Social Sciences cycle (for books published in 2012 and 2013) will open this summer.
+Nominations for the 2015 History and Social Sciences cycle (for books published in 2012 and 2013) have closed.

 To nominate a book, complete and submit the Laura Shannon Prize Application.
-Then, submit two (2) non-returnable copies of the nominated work by Friday, January 31, 2014 to the following address.
+Then, submit two (2) non-returnable copies of the nominated work by the stated deadline to the following address.
 (If books are delayed due to a warehouse or other unavoidable issue, the nomination will still be considered if a complete form is submitted prior to the deadline and if the books arrive within a reasonable time.
 Please contact the prize administrator for further details if you anticipate a delay.)